Hyatt Regency Sydney, Sydney, New South Wales © Hyatt Regency

 The Old Clare Hotel

 This is luxury accommodation right in the centre of Sydney, with world-class restaurants, one of the city's best bars and a venerable nightspot beneath the hotel.
-Hilton Sydney is a sleek city hotel with a huge, welcoming atrium that is at the centre of the entertainment options.
-Just upstairs sits Glass, the award-winning bistro by celebrity chef Luke Mangan.
-A few more stops on the elevator will take you to Zeta Bar, the hotel’s signature cocktail spot, which has a menu of retro classics inspired by the travels of Hilton creator Conrad Hilton.
+Hilton Sydney is a sleek city hotel with a huge, welcoming atrium.
+Dine at award-winning bistro Glass, or grab a drink at Zeta Bar, the hotel’s signature cocktail spot, which has a menu of retro classics inspired by the travels of Hilton creator Conrad Hilton.
 Downstairs lies The Marble Bar, a Sydney hotspot for decades and heritage listed due to its extensive use of, well, marble, dating back to 1893.
-Rooms are simply stylish, with open-plan bathrooms and a pillow menu so you can design your own comfort.

 The flagship of the quirky QT chain is located in the incredible bones of the old Gowings department store.
 Be greeted by the friendly leather-clad concierge team and enjoy the lobby that could double as a contemporary art gallery.
-QT has made the most of every inch of available space, so that even the lifts have a personality.
+QT has made the most of every inch of space, so even the lifts have personality.
 In Melbourne they talk to you but in Sydney they detect how many people are in the lift, and choose the music accordingly.
-It's these touches that keep guests coming back for more.
+It's these touches that keep guests coming back.
 Rooms are a colour explosion of soft furnishings and moody ambience and the main restaurant is the relatively restrained (by QT standards) Gowings Bar & Grill.

-Grand harbourside luxury awaits at The Langham, located in a sleepy pocket of the Sydney centre.
-Following a massive 2014 renovation, the hotel makes the most of its impressive harbour views with a sweeping marble adorned lobby that takes your breath away.
-The design is sleek and opulent, with velvet furnishings, brass hardware, and a view to die for.
-Don't forget to check out the art, with a displayed collection of Australia's most famous painters; you might be sitting under a work by Brett Whiteley or Sidney Nolan.
-Rooms such as the Deluxe continue the bright, indulgent theme, with Parisian windows looking out to the harbour's sparkling water.
-For an extra experience, try their famous high tea menu, and be sure to check out the incredible underground swimming pool available to guests and spa patrons only.
+Grand harbourside luxury awaits at The Langham.
+The hotel makes the most of its impressive harbour views starting with its sweeping marble-adorned lobby.
+The design is sleek and opulent, with velvet furnishings and brass hardware.
+Don't forget to check out the art, with a collection of Australia's most famous painters; you might be sitting under a work by Brett Whiteley or Sidney Nolan.
+For an extra experience, try their famous high tea menu, and be sure to check out the underground swimming pool available to guests and spa patrons.

 With a foyer housed in a 19th century treasury building, and a location mere footsteps from the city's famous harbour, the InterContinental Sydney is in high demand.
-Lucky they have plenty of rooms to spare - 509 of them in fact - and another 28 suites, along with a host of dining options.
+Lucky they have plenty of rooms to spare, along with a host of dining options.
 Rooms are understated, with window seats to enjoy the view.
 Get swept up in the charm of the hotel with high tea experience, set within the grand 1851 heritage-listed surrounds of The Cortile’s sun-lit lounge.

 Four Seasons Hotel Sydney